Narsapuram-Mamatha/airtribe-BE-assignments/Data-Modeling/bookmyshow/README.md

 ### Project Brief
 Bookmyshow is a ticketing platform where you can book tickets for a movie show.
 The image attached represents that for a given theatre we can see the next 7 dates.
-As one chooses the date, we get list of all shows running in that theatre along with the show timings.
+As one chooses the date, we get a list of all shows running in that theatre along with the show timings.

 ![image](https://github.com/Narsapuram-Mamatha/airtribe-BE-assignments/assets/149604307/6a6850df-089d-40ff-b5ef-084ccb2bf20c)